 - Flat World: Planet Gibi.

 - Floating Water: The Sailor Shadok claimed that he could reach the Earth first with his ship.
-But the sea stopped at the limits of planet Shadok so he had his crew take the water behind the ship and put it in front so the journey could continue.
+But the sea stops at the limits of planet Shadok, so he has his crew take the water behind the ship and put it in front so the journey can continue.